orbitofdeceit/orbitofdeceit.github.io/README.md

 - `.github/workflows/deploy.yml` — builds the site with Zola on push to `master` and deploys to GitHub Pages automatically
 - The workflow:
-  1. Installs Zola 0.18.0
+  1. Installs Zola 0.21.0
+  2. Runs tests against a live Zola server
-  2. Runs `zola build`
+  3. Runs `zola build`
-  3. Checks artifact size (must be < 10GB)
+  4. Checks artifact size (must be < 10GB)
-  4. Uploads and deploys to GitHub Pages
+  5. Uploads and deploys to GitHub Pages

 The site is automatically deployed to **https://orbitofdeceit.github.io** on every push to `master`.